pushrocks/gulp-jsonjade/README.md

 # gulp-jsonjade
-Accepts json as file object and a jade template as parameter and outputs html.
+Accepts json as file content and a jade template as parameter and outputs json at file.data and jade at file.content.

 Example
 ```javascript